theon/ensime-atom/README.md

 - [ ] Look how https://github.com/OmniSharp/omnisharp-atom/wiki makes autocomplete and linter install automatically
 - [ ] Check out https://github.com/OmniSharp/omnisharp-atom Seems we can learn a lot!
 - [ ] Create FRP stream for editors that features can use.
+- [ ] Rewrite core parts in scala.js, reuse msg classes from ensime and so forth.
+Make atom interface for scala.js.
 - [ ] ditch swank for jerk
 - [ ] Wait for analyzer ready msg - (:return (:abort 209 "Analyzer is not ready!
 Please wait.")
 4)
 - [ ] Setting for autocomplete - "excludeLowerPriority"